Kebasoh/2nd-project/README.md

 # steve
 ## descripton
-My project is all about fashion.
+My website is all about fashion where your acquire you a clothes at cheaper price.